FishinLab/xml_reports_merger/README.md

 when finished, RIATest generate a new report we call it result_1.xml here.

-  now we got two xml reports here, they are result_0.xml and result_1.xml, and we need just one report for analysis, so result_0 and result_1 should be merged to on final version, we name the final version of result_final.xml, that is really what we need.
+  now we got two xml reports here, they are result_0.xml and result_1.xml, and we need just one report for analysis, so result_0 and result_1 should be merged to one final version, we name the final version of result_final.xml, that is really what we need.

   before you use this tool, please make sure python2.7 up already installed.